 There’s no cure for a cold, but you can look after yourself at home by:

 resting, drinking plenty of fluids and eating healthily taking over-the-counter painkillers, such as paracetamol or ibuprofen, to reduce any fever or discomfort using decongestant sprays or tablets to relieve a blocked nose trying remedies such as gargling salt water and sucking on menthol sweets.
 Many painkillers and decongestants are available from pharmacies without a prescription.
 They’re generally safe for older children and adults to take, but might not be suitable for babies, young children, pregnant women, people with certain underlying health conditions, and those taking certain other medications.
 Speak to a pharmacist if you’re unsure.

 If you or your child has a cold, there’s usually no need to see your GP as it should clear within a week or two.

 You only really need to contact your GP if:

 your symptoms persist for more than three weeks your symptoms get suddenly worse

-you have breathing difficulties you develop complications of a cold, such as chest pain or coughing up bloodstained mucus It might also be a good idea to see your GP if you’re concerned about your baby or an elderly person, or if you have a long-term illness such as a lung condition.
+and you have breathing difficulties in which you develop complications of a cold, such as chest pain or coughing up bloodstained mucus.
+It might also be a good idea to see your GP if you’re concerned about your baby or an elderly person, or if you have a long-term illness such as a lung condition.